snyk/jobs/Head-of-People-Operations.md

 Waiting to hear from you at [jobs@snyk.io](mailto:jobs@snyk.io). :)

 Our team numbers around 25 amazing people in two large offices in Tel Aviv & London, and a distributed presence in the US.
+We are an equal opportunity employer and value diversity at our company.
 We take a lot of care to keep a warm and inclusive environment, and make sure our distributed team gets plenty of face time over video and office travel.